containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.resources.Container"></a>

 ### Container
-Represents a container and its containing limit and requeset configurations
+Represents a container and its containing limit and requeset configurations.

 | Field | Type | Label | Description |